-Inspiring Women in Leadership: Betty Snyder Holberton & The Holberton School
+Inspiring Women in Leadership: Frances Elizabeth (“Betty”) Snyder Holberton & The Holberton School

 The Holberton School, a project-based college alternative, is meant to prepare the growing generation of software engineers.
 The school dedicates Betty Snyder Holberton, a Women in Technology International Hall of Fame inductee, who happens to be my aunt.